pscally1005/pscally1005.github.io/_posts/recipes/meatless/2024-08-24-veggie-ground.markdown

 - unflavored whey
 Description: This delicious combo of chopped <a href='/misc/veggies'>vegetables</a> and spices is a great alternative for <a href='/misc/meat#ground-beef'>ground beef</a> in <a href='/recipes/taco'>tacos</a>, <a href='/soups-and-stews'>stews</a>, on top of <a href='/salad'>salads</a>, or anything else you can imagine. <a href='/misc/veggies#mushrooms'>Mushrooms</a> are a good plant based source of <a href='/misc/protein'>protein</a>, and I've bumped up the <a href='/misc/protein'>protein</a> content significantly more with the addition of <a href='/misc/dairy#whey'>protein powder</a>.
 Feel free to leave it out, or replace it with any vegan protein powder if you desire
 Instructions:
-- In a medium bowl, add the walnuts, and cover with water.
+- In a <a href='https://amzn.to/4adxMft'>medium bowl</a>, add the <a href='/misc/nuts#walnuts'>walnuts</a>, and cover with water.
 Let soak for at least 2 hours

-- Coarsely chop all vegetables (cauliflower, carrots, onion, and mushrooms) in a food processor.
+- Coarsely chop all <a href='/misc/veggies'>vegetables</a> (<a href='/misc/veggies#cauliflower'>cauliflower</a>, <a href='/misc/veggies#carrots'>carrots</a>, <a href='/misc/veggies#onion'>onion</a>, and <a href='/misc/veggies#mushrooms'>mushrooms</a>) in a <a href='https://amzn.to/4q0AUjI'>food processor</a>.
 Do this in batches, and don't over blend.
-Add to a large pot or Dutch oven
+Add to a large pot or <a href='https://amzn.to/3LNGdVy'>Dutch oven</a>
 - <img src='/assets/Food/Meatless/Veggie Ground/vg-raw.jpg' alt='' class='instruction-image'>

-- Cook the veggies on medium heat with occasional stirring until water releases begins to release, about 5 minutes
+- Cook the <a href='/misc/veggies'>veggies</a> on medium heat with occasional stirring until water releases begins to release, about 5 minutes

-- Meanwhile, coarsely chop the walnuts (discard the soaking water) with the tomato paste until well combined.
+- Meanwhile, coarsely chop the <a href='/misc/nuts#walnuts'>walnuts</a> (discard the soaking water) with the tomato paste until well combined.
 Don't over blend
 - <img src='/assets/Food/Meatless/Veggie Ground/vg-nuts.jpg' alt='' class='instruction-image'>

 - Increase heat to high.
 Continue to mix until most of the water has cooked out, about 10 minutes.
-Add in your garlic, soy sauce, mustard, marmite, and dried spices.
+Add in your <a href='/misc/veggies#garlic'>garlic</a>, soy sauce, mustard, marmite, and dried spices.
 Continue to cook on high for another 5 minutes, or until all the water has cooked out

-- Turn off heat and add walnut and tomato paste mixture.
+- Turn off heat and add <a href='/misc/nuts#walnuts'>walnut</a> and tomato paste mixture.
 Mix thoroughly to combine.
-Mix in your protein powder, season with salt to taste, and enjoy
+Mix in your <a href='/misc/dairy#whey'>protein powder</a>, season with salt to taste, and enjoy
 - <img src='/assets/Food/Meatless/Veggie Ground/vg-container.jpg' alt='' class='instruction-image'>
 Notes:
 ---